tevinowino/learnify-web-application/README.md

         *   Clear formatting (e.g., headings, bullet points) for easy readability.
 *   **Access:** Students can generate these paths from their "Progress" or "Learning Path" section in their dashboard.

+### Student Performance Analysis (For Admins/Teachers)
+*   **Purpose:** Provides an AI-driven overview of a student's performance based on exam and assignment data.
+*   **Functionality:** Admins and teachers can trigger an analysis for a specific student from their profile page.
+The AI generates:
+    *   Identified academic strengths.
+    *   Constructive areas for improvement.
+    *   Actionable recommendations for the student, parents, or teachers.
+    *   A concise overall summary.
+*   **Access:** Available on student profile pages for authorized users.

+### Report Card AI Analysis (For Students/Parents)
+*   **Purpose:** Generates a brief, encouraging AI overview for individual student report cards.
+*   **Functionality:** When a student or parent views a finalized report card, a concise AI-generated summary (2-3 sentences) is displayed, highlighting a key strength and a potential area for focus.
+*   **Access:** Integrated into the student's downloadable PDF report card.

 ## Technology Stack

 *   **Frontend:** Next.js (App Router), React, TypeScript